pdxparrot/assets/SETUP.md

   * Disable MSAA
   * Leave the Audio Listener attached to the camera for audio to work
   * Add the UICameraAspectRatio component to the camera
-* Setup Lighting
+* Attach the UI lighting settings
-  * Remove the Skybox Material
+  * Remove the Environment Skybox Material
-  * Environment Lighting Source: Color
-  * Disable Realtime Global Illumination
-  * Disable Baked Global Illumination
-  * Disable Auto Generate lighting
 * Add the scene to the Build Settings

-## Loading Screen Setup
+### Loading Screen Setup

 * Add a new LoadingScreen object to the scene with the LoadingScreen component
   * Layer: UI